top of page

 Mulesoft's API-led connectivity approach categorizes APIs into three main categories to help organizations better understand how to manage their API assets.

-With APIs accounting for 83% of all web traffic, businesses need to accelerate digital transformation to keep up with the competition.
+With comprehensive API accounting for 83% of all web traffic, businesses need to accelerate digital transformation to keep up with the competition.

 Building your API using the protocols and architectural styles (the rules and structures that govern an API) best suited for your API needs is critical to ensure high performance.

-Here are some of the most common ones.
+Here are some of the most common ones, serving different purposes.

 Representational State Transfer (REST) is the most popular architectural style for building modern APIs.